CMSgov/dpc-static-site/src/_pages/api-documentation.md

 ## Requirements

-To complete these steps you’ll need to:
+To complete these steps you'll need to:

 - Sign up for the DPC Sandbox
 - Use a [command-line interface](https://github.com/resources/articles/what-is-a-cli) (e.g., Terminal)